ubc-library-rc/Beginner_R_Part2/content/fix_practice.md

 Click the dropdown to reveal the answers
 #### Exercise 1
 <details>
-Species needs to be capitalized
+Species needs to be capitalized.

 `length(iris$Species)`
 </details>